Space Station Biological Research Program

 The Space Station Biological Research Program is the main project concerning life sciences research to be conducted on the International Space Station.
 It is a program of NASA's Ames Research Center, with co-operation from other national space agencies.
-The SSBRP's goal is to study the development, life cycle, and behaviour of certain organisms in the environment of outer space.
+The SSBRP's goal is to study the development, life cycle, and behavior of certain organisms in the environment of outer space.

 For each studied organism, a specialized habitat device is to be constructed.
 These include: